 Once you’ve decided that Kanban is the way to go for your projects, you can set up and use a Kanban board by following these simple steps:

-This is where monday.com excels.
+The best software is one that can adapt to all of your needs, like monday.com.
 It lets you be in charge and make your Kanban boards as simple or complex as you want.

 It has all the features to implement a 3-step workflow or a dynamic process with 10+ steps.